MayaY2014/softlayer-python/README.md

 | Serve | `grunt serve` | clean, coffee, concat, uglify, recess, jekyll |
 | Test | `grunt test` | jekyll, validation |

+> Dependencies for Grunt/Node are updated often by their original authors.
+To keep up with them, we test and update the versions in `package.json`.
+But, dependencies do not update themselves automatically.
+In order for you to install the latest versions, run `npm update`.

 ### Basic Tasks